synergyjs/synergyjs.org/pages/index.md

 and then compose them together to make complex
 UIs.

-### Interoperable
+## Interoperable

-Synergy is a lightweight abstraction over standard Custom Elements, giving you all the power to extend HTML in the browser.
-Just like built-in
-HTML elements, your custom elements may expose their "API" through their attributes, making them interoperable with any other library.
+Create standalone components that will work together with any other framework or library.

 ---